 Flower Power.
 Cat-safe plants and flowers delight many cats.
 Roses are edible, so treat your cat to a bouquet now and then (remove the thorns, of course!).
 Sunflowers, zinnias, snapdragons, and gerbera daisies are safe, as well as oat grass or dandelion.
 Pluck a handful of greens from the yard and offer to your cat.

 Catnip and More.
 Many herbs we use in cooking are safe and fun for cats to sniff, and some are known to be feline favorites.
 Catnip, part of the mint family, affects many cats with a scent-induced kitty “high.”
 Silver vine has a similar effect.
 And valerian can energize cats.
 Fresh work best, but even the dried form may inspire kitty love.

 Herbal Love.
 Other safe herbs cats may enjoy sniffing include dill, oregano, parsley, and rosemary.
 Sprinkle herbs on a carpet or towel for your cat to enjoy.
 Try filling a plastic bag with catnip, drop in your cat’s favorite toy mice for a few days, and then offer the refreshed toys.

 Essential Oils—Be Cautious!
 While popular for people, essential oils can be dangerous for cats as they metabolize them differently.
-Only a few are considered safe for cats.
+It is not recommended to apply essential oils to cats for this reason, but their scents can be beneficial.
 Lavender, which has natural sedative properties, may help soothe an anxious cat.
 Copaiba, helichrysum, and frankincense are also considered safe for cats.
-Before using essential oils around your cats, check with your holistic veterinarian for recommendations.
+Before using essential oils, even in the form of diffused scents, around your cats, check with your holistic veterinarian for recommendations.